Using coroutines in Neovim Lua

 11

--- with `vim.uv.fs_scandir`.
+-- `vim.uv.fs_scandir`.

 function grep_dir_sync(dir, needle, cb) do

-for file in ls_dir_sync(dir) do
+for file in ls_sync(dir) do

 if match_sync(file, needle) then